 Education for Ministry (EfM)

 Our EfM group at St. Michael’s is underway!
 We are studying and gathering together each week to discuss what we’ve read and to reflect on how God is working in our lives.
 Our purpose is to find what God is calling us to do, and determine how best to carry it out!
-To learn more or join this group please email Karen Pearson.
+To learn more or join this group please email our vicar.

 Teams of Lay Caregivers (TLC)

 TLC cares for the sick and homebound.
 TLC meets once a month to plan visits, calls, and sends cards to at-home members.
 No experience required, only the willingness to give your gift of “presence.”
 Please email Donna Andreo if you are interested.

 The Quilters of St. Michael learn the art of quilting and work on projects serving SMAA congregation and the wider world.
 Current projects include: baptism quilts, Quilts of Valor for veterans, and quilts for the Boys’ Home of Virginia.
 The Quilters meet on the first Wednesday of each month.
 For more information, please email Libby Law.